Includes 90 “Get-to-Know-Others” Questions!

 A Case on Point

 This point is powerfully illustrated in the movie Amistad.
 It is based on the true story of a group of enslaved Africans who took over their ship in 1839 on the way to America and fought for their freedom in federal court.
 In a pivotal movie scene, one of their abolitionist allies, Theodore Joadson (played by Morgan Freeman), visits John Quincy Adams (played by Anthony Hopkins), to enlist his assistance.
-(If video screen does not appear below, click here.)
+Click here to watch the video.

 “When I was an attorney a long time ago, I realized after much trial and error, that in a courtroom, whoever tells the best story wins.”